gallevy94/FastRider/README.md

 Front End React Website.

 Amusement park website, displays all available rides, return times, and how many tickets there are left for a specific ride.
-The user enters his #PIN number and selects the desired ride.
+The user enters his first name and selects the desired ride.
 After confirmation with get and post, we go to the "ConfirmCard" which shows the user his access code.

 # Screenshots: